 System Memory (RAM)

-RAM is your computer’s general working memory.
-While VRAM stores the model itself, system RAM supports data processing, caching, and multitasking during inference.
+System RAM acts as your computer's general workspace.
+While VRAM houses the actual model, system RAM manages active data processing, background caching, and seamless multitasking during AI inference.

 If you run out of RAM, the system may slow down dramatically or fail to run the model properly.